SofaPirate/Massage/README.md

 This repository (https://github.com/SofaPirate/Massage) is the API.
 It is implemented through different packing formats that follow the same interface:
 * AsciiMassage for easy to read ASCII messages: https://github.com/SofaPirate/AsciiMassage
-* SlipMassage for sendin lots of data with SLIP messages: https://github.com/SofaPirate/SlipMassage
+* SlipMassage for sending lots of data with SLIP messages: https://github.com/SofaPirate/SlipMassage

 These packing formats can then be used to send and receive messages over Serial, UDP or Websockets.